fiesta/apidocs/index.rst

 have any suggestions or issues please contact `api@corp.fiesta.cc
 <mailto:api@corp.fiesta.cc>`_.

-To see recent changes to the API, check out the :doc:`changelog`.
+To see recent changes to the API, check out the :doc:`changelog </changelog>`.

 There are a several main sections of the API:

 - The :doc:`list-management-api` allows API clients to create and manage Fiesta lists.

-- The :doc:`message-manipulation-api` allows API clients to create applications that can modify messages as they are sent to existing Fiesta lists.
+- The :doc:`message-manipulation-api` allows API clients to modify messages as they are sent to existing Fiesta lists.

 Contributing
 ------------